 The food bank is always in need of donations.
 Encourage your children to collect food from family and friends.
 After they’ve filled a box, they can donate it to the food bank.
 This article highlights how to make the most of your food bank donations.

 You could even plan a reverse advent calendar!
-The way this works is you start with an empty basket and for every day in December leading up to Christmas, have your children add an item to the basket.
+The way this works is you start with an empty basket and have your children add an item to the basket every day in December leading up to Christmas.
 Encourage them to use some of their allowance to purchase items for the basket.

 BUY A CHICKEN, A WELL, OR A PIG…

 Every year, my children and I gather around the World Vision catalog and we select a gift for a community in need.
-From livestock to medicines, and clean water to education, there are plenty of gifts to send to a community in need.
+From livestock to medicines, clean water to education, there are plenty of gifts to send to a needy community.

 USE THEIR CREATIVITY FOR GOOD